-- Observe lifeguard behavior by conducting and documenting hourly quick checks - Implement lifeguard rotations, for multiple guards, every 20 to 30 minutes - Ensure all lifeguards are provided with guard-duty break at least once every hour - Adhere to appropriate lifeguard to swimmer ratios for each zone and activity max. of 1:25 - Assign dedicated lifeguards to high risk areas such as diving areas and slide splash zones - Implement an hourly planned safety rest period (5-10 minutes) during recreation swims - Provide sun and weather protection along with plenty of water for lifeguards - Provide polarized sunglasses, skin protection, hats and umbrellas for lifeguards - Equip pools with elevated guard stand (seat height of 5 foot minimum) and emergency communication alarm systems - Conduct weekly in-service visual awareness training drills; red ball drills, silhouette manikin drills, bottom and surface scanning drills and scenario-based emergency action plan response drills - Conduct an electrical inspection every three to five years to identify potential shock hazards to staff and patrons
+- Schedule an annual independent assessment of the aquatic facility operations.
+Independent assessments provide an unbiased, objective review of the aquatic safety operations and identify areas for improvement, especially for lifeguard operations. - If staffing with single guard coverage, there are considerations and practical strategies that can be used to improve lifeguard coverage as well as reduce risk as you plan for multiple lifeguard staffing. - Observe lifeguard behavior by conducting and documenting hourly quick checks - Implement lifeguard rotations, for multiple guards, every 20 to 30 minutes and ensure all lifeguards are provided with guard-duty break at least once every hour. - Adhere to appropriate lifeguard to swimmer ratios for each zone and activity max. of 1:25 - Assign dedicated lifeguards to high risk areas such as diving areas and slide splash zones - Implement hourly planned safety rest periods (5-10 minutes) during recreation swims - Provide sun and weather protection along with plenty of water for lifeguards; including but not limited to polarized sunglasses, skin protection, hats and umbrellas - Equip pools with elevated guard stand (seat height of 5 foot minimum) and emergency communication alarm systems - Conduct weekly in-service visual awareness training drills; red ball drills, silhouette manikin drills, bottom and surface scanning drills and scenario-based EAP drills - Conduct an electrical inspection every three to five years to identify potential shock hazards to staff and patrons